lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`annualBalanceIncreaseBPLimit`** — new value of the `LimitsList.maxPositiveTokenRebase`

-Emits whenever the value of the `LimitsList.maxPositiveTokenRebase` value is changed.

 ### MaxValidatorExitRequestsPerReportSet()

+Emits whenever the value of the `LimitsList.maxValidatorExitRequestsPerReport` value is changed.

 ```solidity
 event MaxValidatorExitRequestsPerReportSet(uint256 maxValidatorExitRequestsPerReport);